-This is best accomplished with a mechanism like Solaris roles, or through the use of the sudo command.
+This is best accomplished with roles, or through the use of the sudo command.
 Only users with a legitimate need should be allowed to access those accounts.

 In some organizations, the individuals responsible for managing systems are different from those responsible for installing them.
 If there is overlap between these roles, it may be helpful for those individuals to have separate accounts for each task.
 This may help in tracking the actions performed by each account.